 Non-monetary super contributions

 Non-monetary employer-funded superannuation contributions are liable for payroll tax.
 The taxable value will be the agreed value or the value attributed to the contribution, whichever is greater.

-As with other superannuation contributions, payments made to defined benefit funds (DBF) are liable for payroll tax.
+As with other superannuation contributions, payments made to a defined benefit fund (DBF) are liable for payroll tax.

 Any superannuation contribution paid after 1 July 1997 that is alleged by an employer to be paid in respect of services performed by an employee before 1 July 1997 must be evidenced to the satisfaction of the Commissioner of State Revenue (the Commissioner) in the employer’s records and must show the method of calculation and any actuarial basis for it.

-Employer contributions to DBFs are determined via regular actuarial valuations.
+Employer contributions to a DBF are determined via regular actuarial valuations.
 These valuations include the calculation of the contribution required to meet the cost of providing for accruing future benefits for existing members of the fund, based on the actuarial assumptions adopted.

 The contribution required to fund benefits accruing over the current year of service is often called the "normal cost" or "normal contribution" to the fund.
 The normal contribution is a reasonable estimate in any year of that component of an employer contribution that relates to benefits that accrue in that year.
 Hence, if a normal contribution is paid after 1 July 1997, then it is in respect of service post-1 July 1997.

 If an actuary’s assumptions are borne out in practice, then the accumulation with investment return of the normal contributions will exactly fund the defined benefits.
 However, if the actual experience of the scheme is less favourable than the actuary’s assumptions, then additional contributions may be required.
 These are often referred to as “top-up contributions” and can be one-off large contributions and/or relatively minor increases in the ongoing funding rate.